ri-Z/Water-Saver/README.md

 # Water-Saver
-Web Project using HTML/CSS and Javascript with Node.js
+Web Project using HTML/CSS and Javascript with Node.js with database in MySQL